 Bake the cake:

-- Pour the batter in and smooth the top with rubber spatula the best you can.
-Place this inside the oven, 3rd rack from the top and let it bake for the next 45 minutes.
+- Place this inside the oven, 3rd rack from the top and let it bake for 50-60 minutes.
 The cake shouldn't jiggle when you shake the pan.
-If you insert a skewer, it may not come out entirely clean because it's still very hot.
-If it' still wet, bake another 5 minutes and check again
+If you insert a skewer, it may not come out entirely clean with a bit of sticky crumb is okay as long as it's not wet.
+If it is, bake for another 5 minutes and check again.

 Brown the top: